-Up to two years with annual fee.
+Up to 2 years with an annual fee.

 The Division of Quality Assurance sends desk or site renewal information at least 60 days prior to expiration.
 These materials are to be returned within 30 days of expiration.
 Annual renewal of all services and programs are required for certification.
-If you chose to end this service, please notify the Behavioral Health Certification Section in writing.
+If you choose to end this service, please notify the Behavioral Health Certification Section in writing.

 The following applications are required for Community Substance Abuse Services (CSAS) recertification for Residential Intoxication Monitoring Service:

-- F-00027* (Word) – CSAS Standards Recertification Application – Chapter DHS 75.03 General Requirements
+- CSAS Standards Recertification Application - DHS 75.03, F-00027*

-- F-00276* (Word) – Behavioral Health Services Renewal Certification Application Chapter DHS 94 – Patient Rights and Resolution of Patient Grievances & DHS 92 – Confidentiality of Treatment Records
+- Behavioral Health Services Recertification Application - DHS 94 Patients Rights and Resolution of Patient Grievances DHS 92 Confidentiality of Treatment Records, F-00276*

 * These should be completed once per certificate annually.

 WI Administrative Code

-Chapter DHS 12, Caregiver Background Checks
+Wisconsin Admin.
+Code ch.
+DHS 12, Caregiver Background Checks

-Chapter DHS 13, Reporting and Investigation of Caregiver Misconduct
+Wisconsin Admin.
+Code ch.
+DHS 13, Reporting and Investigation of Caregiver Misconduct

-Chapter DHS 75.03, General Requirements
+Wisconsin Admin.
+Admin.
+Code § DHS 75.03, General Requirements

-Chapter DHS 75.09, Residential Intoxication Monitoring Service
+Wisconsin Admin.
+Admin.
+Code § DHS 75.09, Residential Intoxication Monitoring Service

-Chapter DHS 92, Confidentiality of Treatment of Records
+Wisconsin Admin.
+Code ch.
+DHS 92, Confidentiality of Treatment of Records

-Chapter DHS 94, Patient Rights and Resolution of Patient Grievances
+Wisconsin Admin.
+Code ch.
+DHS 94, Patient Rights and Resolution of Patient Grievances

-Visit the Alcohol and Other Drug Abuse (AODA) Treatment Programs website for more information.
+Visit the Alcohol and Other Drug Abuse (AODA) Treatment Programs webpage for more information.